html5cat/redactor-js/README.md

 redactor-js
 ===========

+# Repo not maintained.
+Proceed with caution or refer to http://imperavi.com/redactor/

 jQuery based WYSIWYG-editor, official author's website: http://redactorjs.com/

 This is a codebase mirror hosted here for your, my dear Githubbers', convenience.